ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 * In interface analysis, the user expectation is also documented.
 * The **disadvantage** for the interface analysis technique is it does not provide an understanding of the underlying business process

+#### Software Prototyping

+* It is an activity of creating prototype of the software i.e. incomplete version of the software program.
+A prototype typically simulates only a few aspects of, and may be completely different from, the final product.
+* Prototype is a working model of software with some limited functionality
+* The prototype does not always hold the exact logic used in the actual software application and is an extra effort to be considered under effort estimation.
+* **Dimensions of prototypes**
+  * **Horizontal Prototype**: It provides the broad view of the entire system.
+It focuses more on user interface than low-level system functionality, such as database access
+  * **Vertical Prototype**: It is more complete elaboration of a single subsystem or function.
+* Types of prototyping
+  * **Throwaway prototyping**: This type of prototype gets discarded rather than becoming part of the final delivered software.
+  * **Evolutionary Prototyping**: The objective of this type of prototyping is to build very robust and structured prototype which can be refined later.

+* Prototyping is used to allow the users evaluate developer proposals and try them out before implementation.
+*